 The Company assesses the likelihood that it will be able to recover its deferred tax assets.
 The Company considers all available evidence, both positive and negative, including historical levels of income, expectations and risks associated with estimates of future taxable income and ongoing prudent and feasible tax planning strategies in assessing the need for a valuation allowance.
 If it is not more likely than not that the Company will recover its deferred tax assets, the Company will increase its provision for taxes by recording a valuation allowance against the deferred tax assets that the Company estimates will not ultimately be recoverable.
-As a result of the Company's analysis of all available evidence, both positive and negative, as of June 30, 2010, it was considered more likely than not that the Company's deferred tax assets would not be realized.
+As a result of the Company's analysis of all available evidence, both positive and negative, as of September 30, 2010, it was considered more likely than not that the Company's deferred tax assets would not be realized.

-As of June 30, 2010, the Company believes that the amount of the deferred tax assets recorded on its condensed consolidated balance sheet would not ultimately be recovered.
 However, should there be a change in the Company's ability to recover its deferred tax assets, the Company would recognize a benefit to its tax provision in the period in which the Company determines that it is more likely than not that it can recover its deferred tax assets.